csem/experiment_tracker/README.md

 Then install the repo as:
 `pip install -e csem_experimenttracker/`

-Goal of this repo:
-1) Offer a way to process hydra-like folder structure
-2) Offer a comprehensive set of plots and template with Streamlit

 # How to use it
 This module offers a series of utility functions and templates for creating your own GUI.